Self-Improving Semantic Perception for Indoor Localisation: Experimental Evaluation

 We note that finetuning can result in better adaptation to the target environment, especially with regard to localisation.
 This is expected, since the learning process of finetuning is fully tailored to the new environment.
-This effect is known as \textit{stability-plasticity dilemma}~\cite{Mermillod2013StabilityPlasticity}, which refers to how retaining old knowledge can inhibit learning of new knowledge, but increasing plasticity can in turn increase the effects of forgetting.
+This effect is known as \textit{stability-plasticity dilemma}~\cite{Mermillod2013StabilityPlasticity}, i.e. old knowledge can inhibit learning of new knowledge, but increasing plasticity can in turn lead to forgetting.
 In our experiments, the relative improvements of finetuning over memory replay that we observe on the target environment are marginal, suggesting that the chosen $10\%$ replay finds a good balance.

-Table~\ref{tab:cross_domain_localization_and_segmentation} also highlights cases in which deployment in two consecutive environments in general appears advantageous compared to the experiments in Section~\ref{sec:deployment_into_new_enviroment}, both with and without memory replay.
-This indicates a general effect of positive knowledge transfer between our evaluation environments.
-For a self-improving robotic system this is a promising finding, as it suggests that the robot not only adapts to the target environment, but generally can become better at its task with every new deployment.
+Table~\ref{tab:cross_domain_localization_and_segmentation} also highlights cases in which deployment in multiple environments is better than improving only towards one specific environment (Section~\ref{sec:deployment_into_new_enviroment}), both with and without memory replay.
+This indicates positive knowledge transfer between our evaluation environments.
+For a self-improving robotic system this is a promising finding, showing that the robot not only adapts to the target environment, but generally improves at its task with every new deployment.

-Finally, we observe that segmentation quality and localisation error are sometimes inconsistent, where a drop in segmentation quality in the source environment does not necessarily transfer into worse localisation.
-This indicates potential for advanced methods that could decide in a more fine-grained fashion which object types or observations should be kept in memory and which instead are not important for the task at hand and can be forgotten.
+Finally, we observe that segmentation quality and localisation error are sometimes inconsistent, where a drop in segmentation quality in a past environment does not necessarily transfer into worse localisation.
+This indicates potential for advanced methods which only keep in memory those observations that are important for the task at hand.